saheb-ul-lah/PHARMA_2024/README.md

 #### Homepage
 - **Archives Section:**
-  - Access all journal volumes.
+  - Browse all journal volumes.
-  - **Filtering, Sorting, and Search** functionality for easy navigation.
+  - **Filtering, Sorting, and Search** capabilities for easy navigation.
-  - Click on a volume to view detailed issues, displaying:
+  - View details of issues within each volume, including:
     - **Issue Titles**
     - **Author Names**
     - **PDF Download/View Links**

 - **Submit Papers:**
-  - Authors can submit their details and PDFs to be added to a volume.
+  - Authors can submit their details and PDFs for journal volumes.
-  - Upon submission, an **Article ID** is generated for tracking.
+  - An **Article ID** is generated after submission to track progress.
-  - Check submission status (approved, rejected, or pending) using the Article ID on the **Track Status** page.
+  - Authors can monitor the status of their submission (approved, rejected, or pending) using the **Track Status** page with their Article ID.

 - **Additional Sections:**
-  - **About:** Overview of the journal.
+  - **About:** Learn more about the journal.
-  - **Guidelines:** Submission and formatting instructions.
+  - **Guidelines:** Provides authors with submission and formatting guidelines.
-  - **Editorial Board:** Information about the editorial team.
+  - **Editorial Board:** Information on the journal’s editorial team.
   - **Contact Us:**
-    - Contact form secured with Microsoft’s hCaptcha.
+    - Secure contact form with Microsoft’s hCaptcha.

 ### Admin Panel Features

 - **Login Page:**
-  - Registration and password recovery functionalities.
+  - Includes registration and forgot password options.
-  - Password recovery uses **nodemailer** for OTP generation.
+  - Forgot password functionality is integrated with **nodemailer** for OTP generation.

 - **Dashboard:**
-  - Welcomes the admin by name.
+  - Greets the admin by name and provides quick access to management tools.

 - **Volume Management:**
-  - **Add Volume:**
+  - **Add Volume:** Admins can input details such as:
-    - Input fields for:
     - Volume Name
     - ISSN
     - Editor Name
     - Date (dd-mm-yyyy)
     - Thumbnail Upload
-  - **View Volumes:**
+  - **View Volumes:** Allows editing, activating/deactivating, or deleting existing volumes.
-    - List of existing volumes with options to edit, activate/deactivate, or delete.

 - **Volume Content Management:**
-  - **Add Volume Content:**
-    - Select volume and issue number.
+  - **Add Volume Content:** Select the volume and issue, then input:
-    - Input fields for:
     - Category (e.g., Research Article)
     - Title
     - Authors
-      - Upload PDF or paste PDF URL.
+    - Upload PDF or provide PDF URL.
-  - **View Content:**
-    - List of content with options to edit, activate/deactivate, or delete.
+  - **View Content:** Offers options to edit, activate/deactivate, or delete content.

 - **Submission Management:**
-  - **View Submissions:**
-    - List of all author submissions with options to approve or reject.
+  - **View Submissions:** Displays all submissions, with options to approve or reject them.

+- **Admin Management (Super Admin):**
+  - **Manage Admins:** The Super Admin has the authority to:
+    - Add, remove, or edit admins.
+    - Deactivate/activate any admin.
+Deactivated admins will not be able to log in.
+  - **Active Admins Tab:** Displays a list of logged-in admins, including:
+    - Username
+    - Email
+    - IP Address
+    - Login Time
+    - Status (Active/Inactive)
+  - Admins can filter this list by date.

 - **Logout Functionality:**
-  - Secure logout option for the admin.
+  - Secure logout option for admins.

 ---